The churches of Christ Greet You (Romans

 Acts 20:7 – “On

-Sunday (the first day of the week), we all met together to eat the
+first day of the week), we all met together to eat the supper of the

 The terminology we

-use identifies frequency.
-If I say my birthday is February 18th, you do
+identifies frequency.
+If I say my birthday is February 18th, you do not

-not ask, "Which February 18th?"
-February 18th pinpoints it as a yearly
+"Which February 18th?"
+February 18th pinpoints it as a yearly event

-each year has a February 18th.
-If your boss were to tell you that you
+since each year has a February 18th.
+If your boss were to tell you that

-to be paid on the 1st & 15th, you would not ask "which month?"
-Each
+were to be paid on the 1st & 15th, you would not ask "which

-has a 1st and 15th.
-Likewise each week has a
+month?"
+Each month has a 1st and 15th.
+Likewise

-day (Sunday), and it was known that the disciples came together on that
+week has a first day (Sunday), and it was known that the disciples came

 However, there are

-other religious groups that observe something which they regard as the
+religious groups that observe something which they regard as the Lord's

-Lord's Supper on a weekly basis, so at least, on this point, we are “not the only ones.”
+on a weekly basis, so at least, on this point, “we are not the only

 We are not the only ones who teach and practice the matter of baptism